sigstore/sigstore-python/README.md

-                        (e.g. on GitHub Actions) (default: False) --oidc-issuer URL     The OpenID Connect issuer to use (conflicts with --staging) (default: https://oauth2.sigstore.dev/auth)
+                        (e.g. on GitHub Actions) (default: False) --oidc-issuer URL     The OpenID Connect issuer to use (conflicts with --staging) (default: https://oauth2.sigstore.dev/auth) --oauth-force-oob     Force an out-of-band OAuth flow and do not automatically start the default web browser (default:
+                        False)

 Output options:
   --no-default-files    Don't emit the default output files ({input}.sigstore)